How to Utilize Values in a List

 .

-The start index is included, but the end index is not.
+The start index is included, while the end index is excluded.
+So, fruits[0:2]

 fruits = ["Apple", "Banana", "Grape", "Cherry"] # From the first element to the second element first_two_fruits = fruits[0:2] # fruits[2] is not included print("first_two_fruits:", first_two_fruits) # ['Apple', 'Banana']